twelve-factor/twelve-factor/content/disposability.md

 #### 1. A twelve-factor app’s processes are disposable.

 Processes are designed to be started or stopped at a moment’s notice.
-This disposability underpins clever elastic scaling, rapid deployment of code or config changes, and overall production robustness.
+This disposability underpins measured elastic scaling, rapid deployment of code or config changes, and overall production robustness.

 ##### Examples